United Daughters of the Confederacy: Formation and purpose

 The group was founded on September 10, 1894, by Caroline Meriwether Goodlett and Anna Davenport Raines as the National Association of the Daughters of the Confederacy.
+It is believed the name of the group came from an expression used by General John B. Gordon.
+On April 30, 1886, he was escorting Jefferson Davis, President of the Confederacy, to Georgia's capital when he introduced Davis's daughter, Winnie, to a waiting crowd as "the daughter of the Confederacy".

 The first chapter was formed in Nashville.
 The name was soon changed to United Daughters of the Confederacy.
 Their stated intention was to "tell of the glorious fight against the greatest odds a nation ever faced, that their hallowed memory should never die."
 Their primary activity was to support the construction of Confederate memorials.
 The UDC has said that its members also support U.S. troops and honor veterans of all U.S. wars.

 In 1896, the organization established the Children of the Confederacy to impart similar values to younger generations through a mythical depiction of the Civil War and Confederacy.
 According to historian Kristina DuRocher, "Like the KKK's children's groups, the UDC utilized the Children of the Confederacy to impart to the rising generations their own white-supremacist vision of the future."
 The UDC denies assertions that it promotes white supremacy.

 The communications studies scholar W. Stuart Towns notes the UDC's role "in demanding textbooks for public schools that told the story of the war and the Confederacy from a definite southern point of view."
 He adds that their work is one of the "essential elements [of] perpetuating Confederate mythology."

 The UDC was incorporated on July 18, 1919.
 Its headquarters is in the Memorial Building to the Women of the Confederacy, Richmond, Virginia, built in the 1950s.